This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 - Whipped cream

-- In a bowl, combine the dry ingredients: flour, oatmeal, baking powder, cinnamon and salt.
+- In a bowl, combine the dry ingredients: flour, oatmeal, baking powder, cinnamon, brown sugar and salt.

-- In another bowl, whisk eggs, milk, butter and brown sugar.
+- In another bowl, whisk eggs, milk, butter and vanilla.

 - Add wet to dry, and mix until just combined.
 The mixture will be thick!